ollav12/LeagueTracker/README.md

 # LeagueTracker

-LeagueTracker is a website that can be used to gather insightful data and statistics about a user's league of legends account.
+LeagueTracker is a website that can be used to gather insightful data & statistics about a user's league of legends account.
 By accessing the riot games api, we can get tons of useful data, that we can convert into presentable and usefull data for the end user.

 ## Table of Contents